 Stories like this spread across Europe.
 Of course, when the Spaniards arrived in the New World and discovered abundant emeralds and gold, they likely believed they had indeed found the treasure cities of legend.

-Offerings to the Gods
+Emerald Symbolism and Offerings to the Gods

 Hindus believe that those offering emeralds to the god Krishna will be rewarded.
 Since "givers are high in Heaven," they will receive "Knowledge of the Soul and the Eternal."
 The gods richly reward such generous giving.
 Hindu teachings also associate emerald with the planet Mercury, such as in the traditional "nine-gem" Navaratna jewel setting.